-The district authorities and the Ministry of Economic Affairs, Transport and Innovation will sign annual agreements thereon as part of infrastructure measures in their jurisdiction.
-A total of EUR 33 million in federal funding and from the Ministry of Economic Affairs, Transport and Innovation’s budget have been set aside for enhancing the infrastructure for cyclists by 2018.
-The Ministry of Economic Affairs, Traffic and Innovation will fund an external engineers and planners office to manage the project.
+The district authorities and the Ministry of Economics, Transport and Innovation will sign annual agreements as part of infrastructure measures in their jurisdiction.
+A total of EUR 33 million in federal funding and from the Ministry of Economics, Transport and Innovation’s budget have been set aside to enhance the infrastructure for cyclists by 2018.
+The Ministry of Economics, Traffic and Innovation will fund an external engineers and planners’ office to manage the project.

 Aligning cycling network with overall traffic planning

 The text of the alliance had been previously agreed with the seven district authorities and committees, the Free and Hanseatic City of Hamburg Agency of Roads, Bridges and Water (LSBG), the Hamburg Port Authority (HPA), HafenCity Hamburg GmbH, Park+Ride-Betriebsgesellschaft mbH, Stadtreinigung Hamburg and Landesbetrieb Verkehr.